shieldytg/bot/docs/wiki/commands.md

 ### Help Commands

 - **/help**
-  Show a link to the LibreGroupHelp Wiki.
+  Show a link to the Shieldy Wiki.
   **Code:** `COMMAND_HELP`
   **Note:** Private only